scality/Zenko/solution-base/mongodb/how_to_upgrade.md

 logic added by the new chart version, and ensure they remain compatible with our use case.

+9. When bumping the Helm chart, also check whether the image Dockerfile or Bitnami scripts changed for that chart version.
+If so, re-vendor the scripts from `bitnami/containers` and rebuild the images before deploying the new chart (see `solution-base/images/README.md`).

-9. Passing CI tests is not enough, you must also perform an upgrade check with the product(s) using this Zenko version, before merging the upgrade PR.
+10. Passing CI tests is not enough, you must also perform an upgrade check with the product(s) using this Zenko version, before merging the upgrade PR.
 Some changes may be required at upper-levels (e.g., update mongosh commands, or add new logic in the upgrade).